Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/it/learn-parachains.md

 ["Common Good" parachains](learn-parachains#common-good-parachains) are allocated by AXIASolar's on-chain governance system, and are deemed as a "common good" for the network, such as bridges to other networks or chains.
 They are usually considered system level chains or public utility chains.
 These typically do not have an economic model of their own and help remove transactions from the Relay Chain, allowing for more efficient parachain processing.

 [Auction granted parachains](learn-auction) are granted in a permissionless auction.
-Parachain teams can either bid with their own DOT tokens, or source them from the community using the [crowdloan functionality](learn-crowdloan).
+Parachain teams can either bid with their own SOLAR tokens, or source them from the community using the [crowdloan functionality](learn-crowdloan).

 [Parathreads](learn-parathreads) have the same API as parachains, but are scheduled for execution on a pay-as-you-go basis with an auction for each block.

 ### Slot Expiration

-When a parachain wins an auction, the DOT that it bid gets reserved until the end of the lease.
+When a parachain wins an auction, the SOLAR that it bid gets reserved until the end of the lease.
 Reserved balances are non-transferrable and cannot be used for staking.
-At the end of the lease, the DOT is unreserved.
+At the end of the lease, the SOLAR is unreserved.
 Parachains that have not secured a new lease to extend their slot will automatically become parathreads.

 ## Common Good Parachains